Articles on: Support & Troubleshooting

 1. Open the Files app.

-2. Tap the Sidebar icon, then under Locations, tap Recently Deleted.
+2. Tap Browse, then under Locations, tap Recently Deleted.

 From any web browser